DEFRA/defra-ai-sdlc/workflow/workflow-project-setup.md

 ## Project Kickoff

-- **Choose a code hosting service**: Select GitHub, GitLab or Bitbucket for your project.
+- **Determine Hosting Platform**: Decide where the project will be hosted (e.g., GitHub, GitLab, or Bitbucket).
-- **Set up version control**: Choose a Git branching strategy such as Gitflow or trunk-based development.
+- **Agree on Git Branching Strategies**: Establish a branching strategy (e.g., Gitflow, trunk-based development) to ensure clear collaboration guidelines.

 ## Repository Setup